A guided tour of the newest Slack improvements

 - A section dedicated to recurring team- and company-level announcements

-Take some time to organise your most vital channels at the top, and group related channels below with labels that make the most sense to your work.
+Take some time to organize your most vital channels at the top while grouping related channels below with labels that make the most sense to your work.
 People in sales might create a list of all their accounts and clients and keep them near the top.
-Software developers can do the same with their own projects and add another collection underneath it for team-wide updates on the codebase.
+Software developers can do the same with their own projects and add another collection underneath it for teamwide updates on the codebase.

 Mentions & reactions: the new activity feed